Irn-Bru: Middle East

-Norway
+Europe

 Irn-Bru entered the Norwegian market in May 2008.
 They had to withdraw from the market again in 2009 as a result of problems with production agreements and lack of funding for marketing.
 They were believed to be sponsoring the Norwegian First Division club Mjøndalen IF in 2009.
-This later turned out to be fraud carried out by a third-party company, and Mjøndalen IF never received any sponsorship from Irn-Bru, even though the team played the 2009 season with Irn-Bru logo on their shirts.
+This later turned out to be fraud carried out by a third-party company, and Mjøndalen IF never received any sponsorship from Irn-Bru, even though the team played the 2009 season with the Irn-Bru logo on their shirts.
+It is available in the Republic of Ireland, increasingly being stocked in BWG and ADM Londis supplied stores, as well as in supermarkets owned by Dunnes Stores and Tesco Ireland.
+In Ireland generally, the drink mainly sells in County Donegal.

+Other European territories where Irn Bru is sold include Spain, the Netherlands, Germany, Gibraltar, Belgium, Poland, Malta, Greece and Cyprus.
+In September 2010, profits in England and Wales had increased, with half year pre-tax profits rising 18.8% to £16 million.
+By July 2024, A.G.
+Barr, the manufacturers of the drink, were estimated to make £221 million in sales in England alone for the first six months (January–June) of 2024, a 7% increase in sales from the previous year.

 Russia

 Irn-Bru began being sold in Russia in 1997, and by 2002, it had become their third best selling soft drink.
 After its original bottler went out of business, a new deal was signed for the drink to be manufactured and distributed in larger quantities by the Pepsi Bottling Group of Russia in 2002.
 Its popularity has been attributed to the drink's apparent similarity to discontinued Soviet-era soft drinks.
 As of 2011, Irn-Bru sales in Russia were still growing.

-On 4 March 2022, due to the ongoing 2022 Russian invasion of Ukraine, AG Barr cut ties with the Russian market.
+On 4 March 2022, due to the ongoing 2022 Russian invasion of Ukraine, A.G.
+Barr cut ties with the Russian market.

-Spain

-Irn-Bru has been distributed in Spain since the early 1980s servicing primarily the large British communities residing in Spain.
-It can be found in key tourist areas such as the Balearic Islands, the Spanish coastal region and Canary Islands with both the regular and sugar-free variant available.
-Outside of the United Kingdom, Spain is among the top 10 Irn-Bru markets.

 United States

 Irn-Bru and Diet Irn-Bru have been formulated since 2002 by A.G.
 Barr to meet the regulations for food colouring of the Food & Drug Administration (FDA).
 Ponceau 4R, used in the UK formulation, is prohibited by the FDA.
 Barr uses alternative food and drink colourants manufactured by a US company approved by the FDA.
 The product labelling also meets US labelling standards on nutritional information and bar code.
-Compliant Irn-Bru is solely imported by Great Scot International in Charlotte, North Carolina, which supplies distributors and retailers throughout the USA.